Personalities, Part IV , Blisworth, Northamptonshire, UK.

 Father worked at Hunsbury Hill furnaces to which he would walk.
 He would handle 10 tons of pig iron into wagons at 6d. per hour.
 Johnny worked for Wiggins, coal merchants.
 He assisted unloading from canal boats 30 tons of coal onto the wharf for 2/6d.

 24-67 Stuart Woolacott - was born at Clyde Cote (now Church House) son of Mr W. F. A. Woolacott who was the batman of Colonel Clinch - see below.
-He was a keen photographer, there being a few of his pictures on this website, and was interested in archeology, helping George Freeston from time to time - see Hill Railway entry for 1956.
+He was a keen photographer, there being a few of his pictures on this website, and was interested in archaeology, helping George Freeston from time to time - see Hill Railway entry for 1956.

 24-68 W. F. A. Woolacott - batman to Colonel Clinch in the 3rd Hussars.
 The inset shows the silver horse collar badge for the regiment.
 When Colonel Clinch retired from the army in 1920 and bought Blisworth House from the Duke of Grafton he persuaded Woolacott to live in Blisworth and continue to be his help.